-Doctoral students from School Psychology and Clinical Psychology from the University of Kentucky and Indiana University-Purdue University participate make up our research team.
+Doctoral students from the School Psychology program at the University of Kentucky and the Clinical Psychology program at Indiana University-Purdue University participate on our research team.
 Undergraduate students also have research opportunities!

-Alexis Rodgers is a fifth year doctoral student in the School Psychology program at the University of Kentucky.
+Alexis Rodgers is a doctoral student in the School Psychology program at the University of Kentucky.
+She is currently on internship at Virgina Beach Public Schools.
 Her research interests include behavioral and social interventions and treatment outcomes for students with ASD, as well as services for parents of children with ASD.

-Venus Wong is a fifth year doctoral student in the School Psychology program at University of Kentucky.
+Venus Wong is a doctoral student in the School Psychology program at University of Kentucky.
+She is currently on internship at Nationwide Children’s Hospital in Columbus, Ohio.
 She is interested in the implementation of evidence-based practices for students with ASD in schools and the burnout rate of teachers of students with ASD.
 She aims to promote quality teacher education and the use evidence-based practices in developing countries.

-Jorgina Boloor is a specialist student in the School Psychology program.
+Jorgina Boloor is a doctoral student in the School Psychology program.
 She graduated from Loyola Marymount University with her B.A. in Psychology in 2014.
 During her undergraduate studies she worked as a student teacher at the children’s center on her college campus, and volunteered at one of the first elementary schools in California to incorporate the inclusion model in all classrooms.
 Over the last few years she has worked as the school administrator for KinderCare Learning Center.
-As a School Psychology student, she is interested in researching effects of inclusive services, and the alleviation and prevention of teacher burnout.
+She is interested in researching effects of inclusive services, and the alleviation and prevention of teacher burnout.